CHIP-SPV/hipMM/docs/install/BUILD.rst

    ctest --test-dir cpp/build/

-To run the benchmarks use:
+To run the benchmarks, use:

 .. code:: bash